 - Fixing mistakes after the launch by closely watching and evaluating angry user reactions

-The bigger the audience the more stoicism you need.
-Relaunching T-Online ten years ago was a personal baptism by fire — the new design was ripped apart by the whole German tech community.
+The bigger the audience, the more stoicism you need.
+Relaunching T-Online ten years ago was a personal baptism by fire—the new design was ripped apart by the whole German tech community.
 Over time you get used to relaunch protest.
 Looking at the numbers, iA’s designs seem to improve (and for some reason the reactions are not all that angry anymore).
-But in every project, there are a lot of surprising feedback to digest and learn from.
+But in every project, there is a lot of surprising feedback to digest and learn from.

-Amateurs don’t want to talk to and understand clients, they don’t want to discuss things with stupid users, they want to go right in and do it live, change it and improve it in the way they deem necessary.
-Their strategy is: “Let’s work until it works”.
-Amateurs are cheap at first but they often fail to complete the job.
-Because, simply put: without proper preparation and user research and user opinion you can’t make things work — for the user.
+They are not easy to spot, but from the way they work you can tell: Amateurs don’t want to talk to and understand clients, they don’t want to discuss things with “stupid” users, they want to go in and do it live, to change things based on their gut.
+The strategy is: “We’ll work until it works”.
+Amateurs are cheap at first but they fail to complete the job.
+Without proper preparation, user research, and user opinion, you can’t make things work for the user.

-- User experience design is not a magic method that allows you to foresee how people will feel about your design, but a design approach that is based on user feedback in different phases of the project.
+- User Experience Design is not a magic method that allows you to foresee how people will feel about your design, but a design approach based on testing and feedback in different phases of the project.

-- The more experience you have with user testing, the better you know how to deal with the usually hard-to-handle feedback (feedback alone won’t make a good design), and only few are born Stoics.
+- The more experience you have with user testing, the better you can deal with hard-to-handle feedback.
+Only few are born Stoics.

-- The more experience you have handling user feedback, the more likely it is that you are going to find a higher synthetic compromise in your design development.
+- The more experience you have handling user feedback, the more likely you will find a superior compromise in your design development.

 In short, to discern the bullshitter from the user experience designer, look at what they say and compare that to what they did.